rhiot/rhiot/docs/readme.md

 to the device information.
 The Infinispan cache used is clustered (using JGroups under the hood), so the cached information remains up-to-date even when many Device Manager Cloudlets instances are executed in the cluster.

+#### Clustering Device Management Cloudlet

+Device Management Cloudlet has been designed with the scalablity in mind.
+Default configuration of the cloudlet allows you to run it in the cluster, behind the load balancer of your choice.
+The default MongoDB device registry will be shared by all the cloudlet instances in the cluster.
+Also the device registry cache used internally by Device Management Cloudlet will be automatically synchronized between the deployed cloudlet instances.
+All you need to do, is to be sure that you have multicast enabled for your local network, so the JGroups cluster can be established between the cloudlets instances.

 ### Geofencing cloudlet

 Geofencing cloudlet provides backend cloud service for collecting and the basic analysis of the GPS data.